Skip to Content

 A strong workplace retaliation case typically hinges on demonstrating a clear link between the employee’s protected activity and the adverse action taken by the employer.
 This can be established through evidence such as the timing of the adverse action when it closely follows the employee’s complaint or involvement in a protected activity.

 Additional factors include an employer’s inconsistent application of company policies, statements made by supervisors that indicate retaliatory intent, and comparisons with the treatment of other employees who did not engage in similar protected activities.
+A thorough investigation can uncover underlying motives and procedural discrepancies, revealing evidence of unfair treatment or prejudiced behavior within the organization.

 Proving a Retaliation Case